warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 3. Below this is a paginated list of genes

 Each gene has a set of tabs that can be expanded to explore more details:
+- **Germplasm** - Germplasm bearing a protein-truncating variant (PTV), which are putative loss-of-function gene alleles
 - **Sequences** - Genomic, transcript and peptide sequences
 - **Location** - Lightweight genome browser showing gene structure
 - **Expression** - Baseline gene expression viewer from [EBI-Expression Atlas](https://www.ebi.ac.uk/gxa)
 - **Homology** - Gene family tree viewer (opens by default if only one gene is found)
 - **Pathways** - Associated pathways in [Gramene’s Plant Reactome](https://plantreactome.gramene.org)
 - **Xrefs** - Cross-references to other databases

 ![LOX3 ortholog](images/image13.png)